religiosa1/react-solid-flow/README.md

 | errored    | No    | No      | Yes   |

-FetcherOpts `signal` field should be directly passed to your fetch function (or any other async function supporting AbortController signal) to abort it.
+The FetcherOpts's `signal` field should be directly passed to your fetch function (or any other async function that supports the AbortController signal) to abort it.

-Every unsettled request will be aborted if deps array has been changed, or if the component with this hook unmounts.
+Every unsettled request will be aborted if the dependencies array has been changed or if the component that uses this hook unmounts.

-_useResource_ performs checks for race conditions and avoids unmounted state updates, even if your fetcher function doesn't react on signal abortion (but it really should though).
+The useResource hook performs checks for race conditions and avoids unmounted state updates, even if your fetcher function doesn't react to signal abortion.

-_useResource_ optimized to trigger only one rerender on each Resource state change even in React@16.8, where no batching state updates are available.
+The useResource hook is optimized to trigger only one re-render on each resource state change.

 ```tsx
 const Employee = ({ employeeId }) => {